massix/chaos-monkey/README.md

 `ADDED` and `DELETED` events accordingly, creating and stopping goroutines, but it also reacts to the `MODIFIED` event, making it possible to modify a configuration while the Monkey is running.

+Depending on the value of the `podMode` flag, the CRD watcher will either create a [DeploymentWatcher](#deployment-watcher) or a [PodWatcher](#pod-watcher) The difference between the two is highlighted in the right paragraph, but in short: the DeploymentWatcher operates by modifying the `spec.replicas` field of the Deployment, using the `deployment/scale` APIs, while the PodWatcher simply deletes a random pod using the same `spec.selector` value of the targeted Deployment.

 ### Deployment Watcher
 This is where the fun begins, the Deployment Watcher is responsible of creating the